AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

       do {
         let person = try self.myService.person(identifier: identifier)

-        /* do not forget to dispatch to main */ DispatchQueue.main.async {
+        /* do not forget to dispatch to the main queue */ DispatchQueue.main.async {
           self.present(person: person)
         }
       } catch {

-        /* do not forget to dispatch to main */ DispatchQueue.main.async {
+        /* do not forget to dispatch to the main queue */ DispatchQueue.main.async {
           self.present(error: error)
         }